Public Student Loans Q & A

 What You Need To Know About The FAFSA

-Q: Do I have to fill out the FAFSA my sophomore year?
+Q: Do I have to fill out the FAFSA each year?

 Q: Is there an age limit for completing the FAFSA?

-Q: Do I need to have extremely good grades to get federal assistance for my education?
+Q: Do I need to have high grades to get federal assistance for my education?

-The FAFSA is a step you take to help pay for college, not to gain admission.
+A: The FAFSA is a step you take to help pay for college, not to gain admission.
 The majority of programs that give federal aid will not consider your high school grades when making decisions about your eligibility.
-While maintaining good grades and standing in college will help you to continue being eligible for aid each year, you do not have to meet a certain criteria when applying initially.
+While maintaining good grades and standing in college will help you to continue being eligible for aid each year, you do not have to meet a certain criteria upon application.

-Q: If my parents are wealthy, does that mean I cannot qualify for federal aid?
+Q: If my parents can afford tuition, could I still qualify for federal aid?

 Q: If I pay for financial advice, will I be able to get more federal student aid?